 -

-Keep a wet edge as you work.
+Keep a “wet edge” as you work.
 That means each new stroke slightly overlaps the previous one while still wet.
+This prevents lap marks.

 -